 A baby’s first poo is called meconium and occurs over the first few days until milk feeds are established.
 It is sticky, with a tar-like appearance and can make your baby’s skin sore if left in the nappy for too long.
 A good tip is to use olive oil to help remove meconium from tender skin.

-Your baby can only focus on objects up to about 20 to 30 cm away; equal to the distance from breast to your face.
+Your baby can only focus on objects up to 30 cm away; equal to the distance from breast to your face.

 Initially, your baby has blurred vision and will show a preference for bright, contrasting colours such as black and white patterns.